ipm-cmg/ipm-cmg.github.io/Meetings/arxiv/27_08_2024_Asiyeh_Yaghoobi_MF_RT.md

 ---

 ### Talk
-####  Alireza Karamzadeh (SBU)
+####  Dr. Asiyeh Yaghoobi (IPM)
-**4 August 2024**
+**27 August 2024**

-- **Title:** The imprint of primordial magnetic field on the morphology of 21-cm fluctuations
+- **Title:** The Role of the Magnetic Field in the Growth of Rayleigh–Taylor Instability

-- **Abstract:** In this talk, I am going to explain the 21-cm line, the importance of such emission in studying magnetic fields, and all I know about the relation between the 21-cm line and primordial magnetic fields based on the newest papers and presentations.
+- **Abstract:** In this talk, we will explore one of the most important instabilities in astrophysics, known as the Rayleigh–Taylor instability, which occurs in both terrestrial and astrophysical systems.
+We will then focus on the linear analysis of this instability in the presence of a magnetic field and examine how the magnetic field influences its growth and the formation of astrophysical structures.

 <!--
 email: